-The FRNSW runs an Intervention and Fire Awareness Program for children who are playing with fire.
+The FRNSW runs a Youth Fire Intervention Program for children who are playing with fire.
 Firefighters work with families to help them understand the issues, suggest strategies and develop an action plan.

 The program provides face-to-face and over-the-phone help for families to understand and manage children's fire-starting behaviour.

 FRNSW firefighters present the FireED program, which teaches children about the role of firefighters, key fire safety messages like 'get down low and go, go, go' and 'stop, drop and roll' and the importance of calling Triple Zero in an emergency.